Skip to content

 forIterate over a collection or range

-fromSpecify the module source in an import
+fromSpecify the module source in an import; receive from a channel in select

 guardAssert a condition or execute an else block